s10mcow/powdertothepeople.tv/_posts/2014-10-04-Angular-Form-Validation-The-ngModel-Controller.md

 >For validation, the parsers should update the validity state using $setValidity(), and return undefined for invalid values.

-If we examine deeper into the passed in function we can see first off we are assigning a boolean value to result.
-So simple put our validatorFunction that we pass in, returns either tru or false.
+If we examine deeper into the passed in function we can see first off we are assigning a boolean value to the result variable.
+So simple put our validatorFunction that we pass in, returns either true or false.
 Next we check if the *result* is defined - either true or false.
 Then based on the value of the *result* we call $setValidity passing in the validatorName and the boolean *result.* Finally we return a value passing it along to the next function in the pipeline.